the-pudding/starter/README.story.md

 - `lookup-state-abbr.js`: Get state abbrevation from state name.
 - `tracker.js`: Fire simple GA tracking on events.

+To use these, at the top of your `.js` file, include `import functionName from './utils/useful-thing.js'`

+If there is only one exported function, you can use it in your file with just `functionName()`.
+Otherwise, you'll need `functionName.specificFunction()`.

 #### Slider

 NoUISlider is included by default, with some preset pudding styles.
 To include it, simply include the library in your JS file `import noUiSlider from 'nouislider'`.
 Then in `src/css/config.styl`, uncomment `no-ui-slider.styl`.